statycc/loop-fission/README.md

 **Duration**

-- Benchmarking all programs using `make all`: about 2h
+For a machine with 4 cores

+- Benchmark all 4 program directories:  80-100 min
-- `EXTRALARGE` original programs only, without compiler optimization: 20-25 min
+- original programs only (not parallel):  40-50 min
-- less for parallel programs / smaller data size / higher compiler optimization levels
+- parallel directories: 12-20 min/each

 ### Results